Spectrum75/All-is-well/README.md

 Also I express my gratitude to Botspot and to RPICoder for helping me.
 RPICoder:https://github.com/techcoder20 Botspot:https://github.com/Botspot.

 # Help And More:
-For any help/issues related to the scripts open a new issue.
-For any ideas/features, let me know in the discussions.
+For any help/issues or ideas/feature requests let me know in issues

 # Contributions:
-Feel free to contribute, let me know for any errors etc.
+Feel free to contribute to the project, they are always welcome :)